tytydraco/yessleep/out/I_used_to_live_by_a_cemetery.md

 I was more than happy when me and my parents finished packing and finally drove off.
 Of course, I couldn’t help but peek at the cemetery one last time.

 Nothing.
-There was nothing there, and if it hadn't been a dream.
+There was nothing there.
 If I hadn't just imagined it, at least I had gotten away.
 I was going far from the cemetery.
 I let out a breath that I didn't realize I had been holding in for the better part of the year.

 At least, that’s what I thought.